 Lake water chemistry collected at regular depths down a vertical water column during the early spring months through summer and autumn can provide much insight into watershed loading dynamics.
 For instance, if phosphorus is sourced from watershed sources, we would expect to observe moderately high to high phosphorus concentrations through the seasons where watershed transport is highest (spring and autumn).
-We would also expect high P concentrations following large storm events that drop significant amounts of precipitation.
-Instead, Stockbridge water column P is moderate through the spring season (20 - 40 ug/L), quickly exhausted in the upper portion of the water column as stratification develops and becomes very concentrated over bottom at the deepest depths (to 460 ug/L) as stratification persists through summer.
-Following autumn turnover, water column.
-This annual dynamic suggests internal loading, not watershed loading, is the main source of P. If it were to change such that spring and autumn water conditions became enriched, or surface waters became P enriched even during stratification, that would be an indirect indicator of externally sourced P.
+We would also expect high phosphorous concentrations following large storm events that drop significant amounts of precipitation.
+Instead, Stockbridge water column phosphorous is moderate through the spring season (20 - 40 ug/L), quickly exhausted in the upper portion of the water column as stratification develops and becomes very concentrated over bottom at the deepest depths (to 460 ug/L) as stratification persists through summer.
+Following autumn turnover, water column phosphorous concentrations again become moderate as the over bottom, accumulated phosphorous is mixed through the water column.
+This annual dynamic suggests internal loading, not watershed loading, is the main source of phosphorous.
+If it were to change such that spring and autumn water conditions became enriched, or surface waters became phosphorous enriched even during stratification, that would be an indirect indicator of externally sourced P.

-Another indicator of where P enrichment is occurring comes from the location and spatial distribution of the organisms that track it most closely, cyanobacteria.
-Following stratification from spring through autumn, cyanobacteria grow densely only at deep depths where P is most concentrated.
+Another indicator of where phosphorous enrichment is occurring comes from the location and spatial distribution of the organisms that track it most closely, cyanobacteria.
+Following stratification from spring through autumn, cyanobacteria grow densely only at deep depths where phosphorous is most concentrated.
 Cyanobacteria are typically sparse in the upper water column (0-5 m) until cyanobacteria become entrained due to a water column mixing storm event or autumn turnover.
 Thus, cyanobacteria concentrated in the upper water column during stratified conditions or growing benthically proximal to the inlet locations could indirectly indicate watershed loading sources.